TalalTayyab/TT.FileParser/readme.md

 On a high level there are two Azure functions.
 The first monitors for incoming files and posts a message in the Service bus  queue, the second is triggered when a message arrives in the queue.
 The design allows for scaling of the message processing depending on the Azure Web App consumption plan.

+Other approaches considered but not selected.

+1. Use database (like Cosmos) for maintaining a state of the files.
+However given the simplicity of the requirement, it seemed like an overkill.
+1. Use Azure Storage - the trigger functionality within Azure functions was the deciding factor.
+1. Azure Event Hub - due to lack of notification from Azure file share, there was no advantage in choosing event hub over service bus.

 ### Azure functions

 1. FileMonitorFunction :- This runs on a timer and monitors the Azure file share.
 Internally it just calls FileMonitorLogic.
 If any file is found, it will be moved to the processing directory and a message posted in Service bus Queue.
 Control the timer via the setting `FileMonitorTrigger` and the time to wait until file was last modified `StorageOptions:WaitSecondsUntilLastModified`.